CamilaApai/CamilaApai/README.md

 Hello, GitHub! 👋

-I'm <Camila Apai>, a student at Brigham Young University-Idaho, passionate about software development and web development.
+I'm Camila Apai, a student at Brigham Young University-Idaho, passionate about software development and web development.
 Welcome to my GitHub profile!

 ## About Me